 “Sometimes you want to go where everybody knows your name, and they’re always glad you came…”

-Strange how life goes on after a significant loss… My father and other Uncle Pat along with another owner next opened a gay dance club called Vortex, which had the best dance music in the city.
-Some years later, they opened a gay leather “kink” bar infamously called The Manhole (in the location of Christopher Street), and thankfully I was in college at this point versus middle school!
+My father and other Uncle Pat (along with another owner) next opened a gay dance club called Vortex, which had the best dance music in the city.
+Some years later, they opened a gay leather “kink” bar infamously called The Manhole (in the location of Christopher Street).
 However, even as an adult, I found that I had to again find my inner security with my parents’ business since I didn’t know anyone in this “alternative” community (outside of my family and the other employees at the bar).

 My family’s final business was a combination restaurant and dance club.
 The restaurant was called Rhumba, a swanky Brazilian place with delicious cuisine that had “dueling Carmen Mirandas” and a lip sync performance by the winner on a veranda high above the tables during the meal.
 At around 11PM, the restaurant converted into a dance club called Fusion.

-Today, I feel a great deal of pride in my parents and uncles for creating positive meeting places for the LGBTQ community (admittedly more focused on men) at a time that needed these meeting places more than today (with the online world and alternative meeting spots).
-I also feel a well of sadness when I think about the community we all lost.
-I am grateful that today’s LGBTQ community is growing stronger, gay marriage is legal, PReP (HIV prevention pill) is available, allies and more LGBTQ individuals can be “out”, and hope that someday the LGBTQ community will be as loved and accepted as people feel about their own family- biological or of choice.
+Today, I feel a great deal of pride in my parents and uncles for creating positive meeting places for the LGBTQ community (admittedly more focused on men and transgendered folks) at a time that needed these meeting places since this preceded the online world and alternative meeting spots available today.
+I also feel a well of sadness when I think about the community we lost.
+I am grateful that today’s LGBTQ community is growing stronger, gay marriage is legal (coincidentally on the date of my Uncle Steve’s birthday), PReP (HIV prevention pill) is available, allies and more LGBTQ individuals can be “out” and feel more supported than ever before.